How to make downloads faster on your Mac

-Before you do anything else, try downloading from a different website to make sure it’s not just one website that is downloading slowly.
+Before you do anything else, try downloading from a different website to make sure it’s not a particular website that slows down your downloads.
 If the problem is repeated on other websites, try a different browser.

 If the problem seems to occur in only one browser, here’s what you can do to fix it.

 - Check for malware